dhchenx/AB3DMT/README.md

-##  Agent-based 3D Modeling Toolkit
+##  Agent-based 3D Modeling Toolkit (AB3DMT)

-This toolkit aims to support complex 3D simulation with agent-based models in NetLogo.
+This toolkit aims to support complex 3D simulation with agent-based models in [NetLogo](https://ccl.northwestern.edu/netlogo/).

+ Our study proposes an automated agent-based 3D human body modeling approach for complex NetLogo simulation.
+We developed the open-source agent-based 3D modeling toolkit (AB3DMT) to integrate a variety of human body-related 3D models and the proposed 3D data processing techniques with adjustable parameter sets.

 ### Functions